 Voters will be required to show one of the following forms of photo identification at the polling location before being permitted to cast a vote:

-Visit the for information on changes to Texas Law that requires photo identification for all voters.
+Visit the Texas Secretary of State's website for information on changes to Texas Law that requires photo identification for all voters.

 Mayor & Council Member Qualifications